drshahizan/software-engineering/proposal/submission/sec02/program/readme.md

 5. **Data visualization tools**: The data will be visualized using interactive dashboards and charts.
 The visualization tools will be selected based on their ability to handle large volumes of data and provide real-time insights.

-6. **Programming languages, frameworks, and libraries**: The project will be developed using a combination of programming languages, frameworks, and libraries, including Python, Flask, Pandas, NumPy, Scikit-learn, TensorFlow, Keras, Matplotlib, and Plotly.
+6. **Programming languages, frameworks, and libraries**: The project will be developed using a combination of programming languages, frameworks, and libraries, HTML, CSS and Figma.

 7. **Hardware and software requirements**: The proposed system will require a robust hardware and software infrastructure.
 The hardware requirements will include high-performance servers with sufficient RAM, storage, and processing power.
 The software requirements will include operating systems, databases, web servers, and other software components.